hl7au/au-fhir-ps/input/pagecontent/variance.md

 ### Variance from AU Base
-This implementation guide has no variance (i.e. fully compliant) from AU Base FHIR Implementation Guide version 5.0.1-ci-build ([current](https://build.fhir.org/ig/hl7au/au-fhir-base/)).
+This implementation guide has no variance (i.e. fully compliant) from AU Base FHIR Implementation Guide version 5.1.0-ci-build ([current](https://build.fhir.org/ig/hl7au/au-fhir-base/)).

+Note that while there is no variance, this implementation guide imposes requirements additional to AU Bae.

 #### Additionally Profiled Resources